 Pay for delete cannot be termed a default option.
 Most creditors would not want to run the risk of violating the option offers limited success because most creditors may not want to violate the agreement to report accurate and complete information to bureaus as required under the FCRA.

 Ultimately, the only sure way to remove accurate negative information is to wait for it to expire.
 Most negative information stays on the report for seven years, though information like bankruptcy can stay up to ten years.
-However, credit scores can be improved to minimizing other financial debacles, and not opening another account.
+However, credit scores can be improved to minimize other financial debacles, and not open another account.
 Credit repair cannot be done by transferring the debt from one account to another, nor can this be done by transferring the balance from one card to another.
 The amount owed will still be the same, and an added bonus would be the balance transfer fees.
 Consolidating debt onto one credit card also does not erase the debt.

 Credit repair agencies

 A credit repair agency is an organization that helps consumers to deal with their bad credit score and improve it.
 This is because consumers cannot always be expected to have enough knowledge to rectify errors, and cannot always have the time to do so, especially lower-income groups that are often targeted by predatory companies.
 Such consumers can get the help of credit repair agencies to file their disputes.

 The Federal Trade Commission specifies the number of unauthorized agencies that scam individuals who provide personal information, and the verification of authenticity is absolutely necessary to prevent scams from taking place.
 It must be remembered that paying companies to report accurately reported negative information from a report will not work, acting as a further drag onto the finances of the individual while still having the information on the report.
 Credit repair agencies cannot lie to creditors or encourage an individual to lie, alter their identity, or misrepresent their services.
 They also must provide a contract and a three-day cooling-off period.